Montecito, California (Including a Map)

 Montecito’s upper village and Montecito’s lower village.

-Interestingly, these villages weren’t clearly labeled as such on maps and they were almost two miles apart (hence, my map of Montecito below, which notes both of these village locations).
+Interestingly, these villages weren’t clearly labeled on maps and they were almost two miles apart.
+Hence, my map of Montecito (at the bottom of this page) shows both village locations.

 Montecito Upper Village